sunchit17/May-LeetCode-30DayChallenge/README.md

 # May-LeetCode-31DayChallenge

-### Repository to house the solutions to the 31 day May LeetCode Challenge
+### Repository to house the solutions of the 31 day [May LeetCode Challenge](https://leetcode.com/explore/featured/card/may-leetcoding-challenge/)

 - Day 1 (First Bad Version)